Teradata/developer-resources/docs/explore-and-analyze-data/example-projects.md

 ## Segment customers based on past purchases

-**(This is WIP.)**

-(business case... what you'll do... what you'll achieve...)

-Segment customers by purchase volume and value.
-Use k-means clustering and data preparation pipelines.
+Purchase history can be a powerful factor for segmenting customers.
+For instance, you might create segments based on purchase volume and value.

-For this use case, we provide online purchase history data in an AWS Glue catalog in Iceberg format. **(Just like the other 2?)**
+For this use case, we provide online purchase history data in an AWS Glue catalog in Iceberg format.
+After you prepare the data, you'll use k-means clustering and data preparation pipelines to determine customer segments.

 [Try it out](https://github.com/Teradata/ai-unlimited-demos/blob/main/UseCases/Native_Data_Prep_Transformation_Pipelines-SQL.ipynb)